 anti-war demonstration on 3 October anti-war demonstration 3 October.
 Photo: Robert Dale

-Another snap election, this one in Germany, poses problems the for ruling parties, but there are multiple problems with the two competing left parties, Robert Dale explains.
+Another snap election, this one in Germany, poses problems for the ruling parties, but there are multiple problems with the two competing left parties, Robert Dale explains

 So Chancellor Olaf Scholz is following Rishi Sunak and French President Emmanuel Macron to call an early election his government looks set to lose.
 Germany’s ruling coalition has collapsed and the country will go to the polls in February.
 The last straw was essentially a dispute over additional funding for the war in Ukraine.
 Not that either side opposed the spending, but social-democratic Chancellor Olaf Scholz wanted to relax the tight rules restricting government borrowing, while his free-market liberal Finance Minister Christian Lindner insisted on further cuts in social spending instead.